-Madrid Neighborhoods - Best Neighborhoods to Stay in Madrid
+Madrid Neighborhoods - Best Neighborhoods in Madrid

 Spain is one of my favorite destinations in the whole world.
 For me Spain is like a good book, one that you are always happy to come back to and always gain some new insight after rereading it… As you can probably tell, Spain has a special place in my heart.
 Something about the Mediterranean atmosphere and love of life just makes me feel giddy with excitement whenever I have the opportunity to visit Spain.
 If you have never been to Spain, it’s time to pack your bags and book your ticket ASAP.
 You see, the Spanish have a PhD in living the best life they possibly can, they have their own rhythm and you’d better follow the tempo.
 The shops are opened at around 10 am, at noon time it’s siesta time, dinner is around 10 PM and then it’s time to party!
 Not to mention the love for food, coffee culture, music and more… Que Buena Vida!